jasonamey/baruch/newman-library-workshops/ai-literacy/lesson_ai-literacy.md

 The use of AI in coursework is determined by course instructor, as outlined in [Baruch College's Sample AI Use Policies for Course Syllabi](https://acrobat.adobe.com/id/urn:aaid:sc:US:84bea687-f6b2-4cc3-8261-65fd479254c4?viewer%21megaVerb=group-discover).

 These range of approaches towards AI include:

 1. Strictly Prohibited
 2. Limited Use for Editing
 3. Limited Use for Awareness
 4. AI Awareness with Critical Evaluation
 5. Guided Use with Attribution
 6. Integrated Use for Application, and (7) Co-created Policies with Students.
-DELETE?

 The use of AI in your coursework is contingent on the guidelines set by your course instructor; unauthorized use may be considered a violation of academic integrity.